⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 The Safest Decision You Can Make

-If you manage a school, corporation, government building, fitness center, manufacturing facility, or public space, you are responsible for providing safe, clean drinking water.
-That responsibility cannot be met with unverified filters.
-Authentic OEM filters are the only filters engineered for your exact system.
+If you manage a school, corporation, government building, fitness center, manufacturing facility, or other public space, you are responsible for providing safe, reliable drinking water.
+That responsibility should not be left to an unverified replacement filter.

 ProDrinkingFountains.com is committed to supplying the highest quality filters and components available.
-Choosing OEM filters from a trusted supplier protects your equipment, your budget, and the people who depend on your drinking water.
+Choosing authentic OEM filters from a trusted supplier helps protect your equipment, your budget, and the people who depend on your drinking water system.

 Frequently Asked Questions